duarte-sardao/SGI-Project/tp1/README.md

 ----
 ## Issues/Problems

-- Many grids are calculated on rectangle primitive, so it affect a little in performance, and that is a problem that will be solved on TP2
+- The rectangle grids are particularly inneficient, as every pixel is repeated 4 times (except those on the outer edges and corners).